roll - a loud, reverberating peal; a continuous reverberation

 bumping - huge, great; 'thumping'

-The butter is in the cow's horns (that is, she gives no milk) (notebook 1923) → Roberts: The Proverbs of Wales 59: 'The butter is in the cow's horns (that is, when she gives no milk)'.
+Roberts: The Proverbs of Wales 59: 'The butter is in the cow's horns (that is, when she gives no milk)'.

 Pearce: Sims Reeves, Fifty Years of Music in England 93n: (of Hector Berlioz) 'On one occasion at rehearsal the harps with their cases were put together to enclose a small space wherein he could change his shirt, the operation being necessary in consequence of his intense exertions'.

-balbuties - stammering, stuttering; lisping + balbo (it) - stuttering + -accio (it) - (pejorative).
+balbuties - stammering, stuttering; lisping + balbo (it) - stuttering + -accio (it) - (pejorative) + -uccio (it) - (diminutive).

-chicken pox - the common name for Varicella, a mild eruptive disease, bearing some resemblance to small-pox, and chiefly attacking children
+chicken pox - the common name for Varicella, a mild eruptive disease, bearing some resemblance to small-pox, and chiefly attacking children.

 chamber - chamber pot

-soft soap - to soothe or persuade with flattery or blarney + soft-soaping (Colloquial) - flattering.
+soft soap - to soothe or persuade with flattery or blarney → soft-soaping (Colloquial) - flattering.